fbpx Skip to content

 • Hormone therapy: Erectile dysfunction due to blocking of the male hormone testosterone, fatigue, bone density loss leading to osteoporosis and an increased risk of fractures and weight gain.

 In addition to these physical effects, localised prostate cancer treatments can have a significant emotional and psychological impact on men.
 After a radical prostatectomy, you will no longer ejaculate during sex.
-Men with prostate cancer may experience anxiety, depression, and fear of death.
-They may also have to deal with changes in their relationships with their partners, family, and friends.

 How do the treatments for metastatic prostate cancer affect men?